sgoldenlab/simba/docs/Scenario1.md

 6. Click on the `Save settings into global environment` button to save your settings into the *project_config.ini* file and use the settings to train a single model.

 7. Alternatively, click on the `Save settings for specific model` button to save the settings for one model.
 To generate multiple models - for either multiple different behaviors and/or using multiple different hyper-parameters - re-define the Machine model settings and click on `Save settings for specific model` again.
 Each time the `Save settings for specific model` is clicked, a new config file is generated in the */project_folder/configs* folder.
-In the next step (see below), a model for each config file will be created if pressing the **Train multiple models, one for each saved settings** button.
+In the next step (see below), a model for each config file will be created if pressing the **Train multiple models, one for each saved settings** button. **You must exit this menu when finished.**

 8. If training a single model, click on `Train Model`.

 #### To train multiple models

+Imagine you would like to train the same predictive classifier, but slightly changing a Hyperparameter between models so that you can see the effect.
+Rather than run single models in sequence, SimBA provides a batch function.
+In this way, you can save numerous Hyperparameter configurations, save them to a batch, and then run them all at once (overnight!).
+This is a very useful tool for "locking-in" your classifier parameters.

 1. Click on `Settings`.